 Put the bowl over the simmering water and continue to whisk until the sugar is dissolved that the mixture is warm to the touch (no more than 120 degrees F).

 Take the bowl off the simmering water and attach it to the mixer, onto which the paddle has been affixed.
 Beat on medium-high for roughly 8 minutes, until the mixture is extremely foamy.
-This is actually too thick.
 See that fat ribbon?
-You don’t want that.
-Look how big those bubbles are that are rising there.
-Too big.
-But there’s something you can do if you over-beat…I’ll tell you about it later.
-For now, just make sure to beat in the vanilla.
+As it rolls off the whip you want it to mostly just sit there on top.

 Stir until it looks about like so (no need to be gentle):